Rudolf Nureyev: Death

-Nureyev re-entered the hospital Notre Dame du Perpétuel Secours in Levallois-Perret on 20 November 1992, and remained there until he died on 6 January 1993, at the age of 54, from AIDS complication; his diagnosis was not made public until the morning of his death.
+Nureyev re-entered the Notre Dame du Perpétuel Secours hospital in Levallois-Perret on 20 November 1992, and remained there until he died on 6 January 1993, at the age of 54, from AIDS complication; his diagnosis was not made public until the morning of his death.

-His funeral was held in the marble foyer of the Paris Garnier Opera House.
+His funeral was held in the marble foyer of the Palais Garnier Opera House.
 Many paid tribute to his brilliance as a dancer.
 One such tribute came from Oleg Vinogradov of the Mariinsky Ballet, stating: "What Nureyev did in the West, he could never have done here."

 Nureyev's grave, at the Russian cemetery in Sainte-Geneviève-des-Bois near Paris, features a tomb draped in a mosaic of an Oriental carpet, a kilim.
 Nureyev was an avid collector of beautiful carpets and antique textiles.
 As his coffin was lowered into the ground, music from the last act of Giselle was played and his ballet shoes were cast into the grave along with white lilies.